wangz10/ModelGenerator/docs/docs/usage/exporting_models.md

 # Exporting Models

-While ModelGenerator is CLI-driven, models created with ModelGenerator can also be loaded in Python scripts and exported to HuggingFace.
+While AIDO.ModelGenerator is CLI-driven, models created with AIDO.ModelGenerator can also be loaded in Python scripts and exported to HuggingFace.

 ## Exporting and Loading with CLI

 As an example of a finetuned model export, see some of the many checkpoints available on [Huggingface](https://huggingface.co/genbio-ai) for immediate inference.
-The only requirements are the `config.yaml` and `<model>.ckpt` files to be run again from ModelGenerator.
+The only requirements are the `config.yaml` and `<model>.ckpt` files to be run again from AIDO.ModelGenerator.

 ```
 # Download from HF